koculu/ZoneTree/README.md

 ## I need more information.
 Where can I find it?
 I am going to write more detailed documentation as soon as possible.

 ## I want to contribute.
-What should I do?
+What can I do?
 I appreciate any contribution to the project.
 These are the things I do think we need at the moment:
 1. Write tests / benchmarks.